 Though we sometimes repurpose old barn wood, etc, our frames usually start out as new Douglas Fir 2x4 or 2x2 planks, and after Lone builds them to size, they are beaten and bashed appropriately, hacked, sanded and occasionally even burned!
-They are then finished - stained or painted, sanded, and stained by either him or Troy.
+They are then finished - [painted,] sanded, and stained.
 Finally, every frame gets a coat of polyurethane to seal the finish and protect it from any 'unintended' damage.

 WINDOW FRAME STYLES: